Policies

 RECRUITMENT POLICY

 The safe recruitment of staff in Nurseries is the first step to safeguarding and promoting the welfare of children in education.
 The Nursery is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
 The Nursery is also committed to providing a supportive and flexible working environment for all its members of staff.
-The Nursery recognises that, in order to achieve these aims, it is of fundamental importance to attract, recruit and retain staff of the highest calibre who share this commitment.
+The Nursery recognises that, in order to achieve these aims, it is of fundamental importance to attract, recruit and retain staff of the highest caliber who share this commitment.

 The Nursery recognises the value of, and seeks to achieve a diverse workforce.
 The Nursery is committed to ensuring that the recruitment and selection of all who work within the Nursery is conducted in a manner that is systematic, efficient, effective and promotes equality of opportunity.
 This document provides a good practice framework to comply with the principles set down in the Nursery’s Equal Opportunities Policy.